Defending an Attorney Grievance Proceeding

 - First, the complaint is reviewed by an intake representative, who decides whether or not to advance it to the next level.

 - If it is forwarded, one of the state bar’s branch offices conducts an investigation.

 - At this stage the complaint is either dismissed or advanced to a grievance committee.

 - This stage is similar to a grand jury and, if probable cause is found, a referee is appointed by the chief judge and a trial is held.

 - The outcome of the trial is sent as a recommendation to the Supreme Court of Florida, which issues a final order and hears any appeals.

-The attorneys of Ratzan & Faccidomo, LLC believe that every attorney deserves a vigorous defense when faced with disciplinary actions.
+The lawyers of Ratzan & Faccidomo, LLC believe that every lawyer deserves a vigorous defense when faced with disciplinary actions.
 With a long history of fighting for their colleagues, we can provide you with the professional assistance you need at this vital stage in your career.
 Call Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.